pbaronti/Parent/README.md

 - Install `steplogger` and `steplogger_client` apps.
 If you plan to upload the `.apk` files on your smartphone and install them manually, remember to enable installation from unknown sources in you smartphones, otherwise the installation will fail.
-You may see a warning message indicating that the app was developed for an older version of Android.
+Also, you may see a warning message indicating that the app was developed for an older version of Android.
 You may proceed anyway:

 ![Old warning](resources/images/old_warning.png)

-Moreover, newer versions of Android OS require you to allow running apps in overlay mode.
+- Newer versions of Android require you to allow running apps in overlay mode.
 Android will show you a list of all apps allowed to run in overlay mode; look for StepLogger, click it, and enable it to run over other apps:

 ![List overaly mode](resources/images/list_over.png)